cheminfo/c6h6-documentation/src/book/eln/eln-search/README.md

 ![Left module](images/leftmodule.png)

 The list of matching structures would be displayed at the center module.
-You can also know which of the interested structure is reagent or product by checking the right two columns.
+You can also know which of the structures is reagent or product by checking the right two columns.

 ![Center module](images/centermodule.png)